AzeemMuzammil/module-docreader/ballerina/README.md

 - `DocumentInfo` record with `mimeType`, `extension`, `metadata`, and `content` fields
 - `Error` if the file cannot be read or parsed

-The `metadata` field contains document properties like author, title, creation date, etc., excluding internal Tika processing fields.
+The `metadata` field contains document properties like author, title, creation date, etc.

 ## Building from Source